ibm-cloud-docs/hybrid-workloads/about.md

 Leverage both on-premises and cloud environments to optimize your IT infrastructure. {{site.data.keyword.Bluemix_notm}} hybrid solutions seamlessly integrate your existing on-premises systems with the flexibility and scalability of the cloud for a unified and efficient application development environment.
 Use {{site.data.keyword.Bluemix_notm}}'s services and solutions that are designed to support and manage secure, scalable, and cost-effective hybrid environments.
 {: shortdesc}

-## Why am I managing workloads in hybrid environments?
+## What is hybrid cloud?
 {: #why-hybrid}

-What that means and the value.
+Hybrid cloud is an infrastructure that integrates on-premises data centers and public cloud services.
+By integrating private and public resources, you can share data and applications between both environments to create a unified, flexible, and optimized computing environment.

+A hybrid strategy gives you the flexibilty to run workloads in the appopriate environment based on cost, performance, and regulatory requirements.
+For example, you might leverage a public cloud to scale resources while maintaining critical workloads on-premises.
+This way, you can meet security and compliance requirements by keeping sensitive data on-premises and use the public cloud for less sensitive workloads.

 Managing workloads in hybrid environments allows you to leverage the best of both on-premises and cloud infrastructure.

-### Flexibility and scalibilty
-{: #flexible-scalable}
+This approach provides greater flexibility and scalability compared to a single public or private cloud solution.

-## {{site.data.keyword.Bluemix_notm}} services for hybrid environments
+## Core {{site.data.keyword.Bluemix_notm}} services for hybrid environments
 {: #services-hybrid}

 {{site.data.keyword.Bluemix_notm}} Satellite